Shanti Devi: Investigation

 The case was brought to the attention of Mahatma Gandhi who set up a commission to investigate.
 The commission traveled with Shanti Devi to Mathura, arriving on 15 November 1935.
 There she recognized several family members, including the grandfather of Lugdi Devi.
 She found out that Kedar Nath had neglected to keep a number of promises he had made to Lugdi Devi on her deathbed.
-She then traveled home with her parents.
+She then travelled home with her parents.
 The commission's report, published in 1936, concluded that Shanti Devi was indeed the reincarnation of Lugdi Devi.